cb-ci/ci-team-to-managed-controller-migration/README.md

 To automate the migration from TC to MC, the following phases are required (taken from he documentation links above)

-* CREATE MC: create a destination Managed Controller
+* CREATE MC: create a destination-managed Controller
 * ON MC: create target folder (where to migrate the Teams/teams root folder to )
 * COPY JOBS FROM TC TO MC
 * MIGRATE CREDENTIALS